professav/ai_case_study/README.md

 The visual tools enable the user to easily set up new processes.
 The software includes a process explorer allowing for users who are not AI experts to be quickly able to use the tool.
 The intuitive icons make building new processes easier to grasp.

-* The platform uses Natural Language Processing and Generative AI models [Gartner], (<https://www.gartner.com/reviews/market/enterprise-conversational-ai-platforms/vendor/amelia/product/amelia>).
+* The platform uses Natural Language Processing and Generative AI models [Gartner](<https://www.gartner.com/reviews/market/enterprise-conversational-ai-platforms/vendor/amelia/product/amelia>).
 Amelia is able to listen what the user is saying, and generates a substantial response for the user.
 The advantage may be that for example, ChatGPT, which is a LLM as opposed to Natural Processing, gives some input, but is not conversational.
-[Amelia Podcast] (<https://amelia.ai/podcast/enterprise-ai-solutions-built-to-drive-real-business-results/?utm_content=272482358&utm_medium=social&utm_source=linkedin&hss_channel=lcp-68792098>)
+[Amelia Podcast](<https://amelia.ai/podcast/enterprise-ai-solutions-built-to-drive-real-business-results/?utm_content=272482358&utm_medium=social&utm_source=linkedin&hss_channel=lcp-68792098>)

 > Amelia also allows users to create virtual assistants that "start on intent".
 The users can input commonly used phrases that launches the process that is correlated.
 Everyday users do not necessarily need to learn code to add widgets, images, etc. [Amelia’s New Conversational AI Process Designer] (<https://www.youtube.com/watch?v=-6aTLlKodYk>)